tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 15\167 Adding  Identity to program class Install all Microsoft.AspNetCore.Identity packages
+Section 15\168 Adding  Identity to program class and startup services for identity

-- Adding Authentication and Authorization to Identity Service Extensions